ianpetrarca/hicetnunc_api_guide/README.md

 - Cryptocurrency

 A cryptocurrency is a means to transact value on a digital platform not owned by a single nation state or government entity.
-There are various reasons why that is needed that people much smarter than me can talk to you about: https://www.youtube.com/watch?v=aC9Uu5BUxII
+If you are curious as to why that might be needed, you might be in the wrong place.

 - NFT

 An NFT stands for 'non-fungible-token' and was originally created as one of many smart contract types to use on the Ethereum network.
-Unlike a cryptocurrency, an NFT is a mathmatically verifiable receipt that associates you to files, in-game goods, artwork, etc.
+Unlike a currency, an NFT is a more of a receipt that uses a private key to verify your assocation to certain files, items and events that happen on the blockchain.
+It is your digital backpack that lets you store and collect moments and digital blockchain goods.

+- Hicetnunc

+Hicetnunc is a open source movement that created the Tezos NFT specification called an 'OBJKT.'
+Unlike other NFT platformns, hicetnunc uses Tezos, which is a proof-of-stake blockchain with significantly less fees and environmental impact caused by mining.
+Hicetnunc.xyz allows you to create, collect and interact with the Tezos blockchain.

 ## Examples